-Post-Professional Advanced Architectural Design (formerly M.Arch.II)
+Post-Professional Master of Science, Advanced Architectural Design (formerly M.Arch.II)

-- The post-professional master of architecture (M.Arch.II) program has changed to a master of science in advanced architectural design.
+- The post-professional master of architecture (M.Arch.II) program has changed to a master of science, advanced architectural design.
 The program content and requirements remain the same.
 The program name change is mandated by the National Architectural Accrediting Board (NAAB) and applies to all U.S. post-professional M.Arch.II programs.
 The NAAB's directive is as follows: "Any institution that uses the degree title B.Arch., M.Arch., or D.Arch. for a non-accredited degree program must change the title.
 Programs must initiate the appropriate institutional processes for changing the titles of these non-accredited programs by June 30, 2018."

-The M.S. in advanced architectural design (M.S.
+The M.S., advanced architectural design (M.S.
 AAD) is an intensive, three-semester, advanced design research (ADR) program.
 Interdisciplinary in intent and content, the program engages the wealth of academic resources in AAP, across Cornell, and throughout an extensive global network.
 A four-semester option allows a limited number of students — who apply to and are accepted into this track — to pursue a two-semester design thesis under the supervision of a special committee.

 Open to individuals holding a bachelor of architecture (B.Arch.) or professional master of architecture (M.Arch.) degree, the program offers a critical framework for investigating pertinent design concerns, practices, and technologies in 21st-century architecture and urbanism.